In vitro wound healing assay also known as the scratch assay

 Collective migration can take on two different forms depending on the extracellular matrix.
 Three-dimensional collective migration takes place on a tissue scaffold, and it is the movement of cells organized in a multicellular network of strands.
 Two-dimensional (2D) collective migration (sheet migration) takes place across a tissue surface, and it is the movement of flat monolayer sheets.
 Wound healing is an example of sheet migration .

-For researcher looking to evaluate single cell migration patterns we recommend the CytoSMART Lux2 Duo Kit.
+For researchers looking to evaluate single-cell migration patterns, we recommend the CytoSMART Lux2 Duo Kit.
 This mini-live cell imaging system operates from within cell culture incubators and allows for side-by-side comparison between cell cultures.

 Four processes occur during wound healing, namely haemostasis, inflammation, migration-proliferation, and maturation-remodeling , .
 Upon injury and under the influence of growth factors and cytokines, keratinocytes at the rear of the wound margin begin to proliferate and migrate onto the wound bed.
 This process involves cell migration, proliferation, and differentiation .

 Migration is considered the rate-limiting process during healing, and therefore migration assays are a key part of investigating wound healing .

 The wound healing assay is a convenient and economical method to investigate collective cell migration under different experimental conditions.
 As collective cell migration is linked to many physiological and pathological processes related to embryogenesis, wound repair, and cancer metastasis, the wound healing assay is broadly applicable , .
 The assay can be used to investigate the effects of the cell-matrix and cell-cell interaction on cell migration and be combined with transfection to determine the effect of the expression of exogenous genes on the migration of individual cells , .